 One of my favorite planes is the RCM Basic Trainer.
 Don’t let the name fool you.
 Just because it’s called the Basic Trainer doesn’t mean that you have to be a beginner to enjoy it.
 This is a four-function airplane with ailerons, and it’s pretty good looking, too.
 Everybody really ought to build one of these.
 The flat fuselage top and bottom make it a perfect project for learning to build a straight fuselage without a jig.
-You can do this with just about any plane, but the plane in the photos is the RCM Basic Trainer.

 After you get the fuselage sides and cabin bulkheads cut out, glue these four pieces together to make a basic box.
 Measure the diagonal distance from corner to corner in the cabin/radio compartment.
 First measure one way….